quasiquoting/knot/knot.md

 #### collect_to_unindent

 Splits the input up until the next line that starts with non-white space.
+This will find the end of indented code blocks.

 ###### functions
 ```erlang